wcj3/AnyTransHelper/README.md

 # AnyTransHelper
-Programmatically copy files from iTunes Playlist to AnyTrans
+Programmatically copy files from iTunes Playlist to AnyTrans.
+This solution was crafted for a specific situiation using Windows 10.
 # First Things First
 AnyTransHelper uses:
 - Python 3.5